Lecture 1: General Introduction

 an ideal gas is a gas where the individual particles do not interact with each other.

-an intensitve variable is a thermodynamic variable that does not depend on the size of the system considered.
+an intensive variable is a thermodynamic variable that does not depend on the size of the system considered.

-An extensive variable is a thermodynamic variable is a variable that depends on the size of the system considered.
+An extensive variable is a thermodynamic variable that depends on the size of the system considered.

 Heat is a form of energy in transfer.
-The definition means that a claim such as “the heat stored in the system” is non-sensical as the stress should be placed on transfer.
-We will study this in much more details throughout this course.
+The definition means that a claim such as “the heat stored in the system” is nonsensical as the stress should be placed on transfer.
+We will study this in much more detail throughout this course.

-Heat capacity is the amount of energy needed to raise a system by one degree (Kelvin).
+Heat capacity is the amount of energy needed to raise a system by one Kelvin.
 It is also the energy released when the temperature is decreased by one degree.

 A full list of terms, including the ones provided here, can be found in the Index.